k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Other parameters:

-* APP_ID - can be set in the config.ini file as well as in the interface, for more granularity, when needed.
+* APP_ID (optional) - can be set in the config.ini file as well as in the interface, for more granularity, when needed.
 * FOLDER (optional) - default is Root; this parameter can be specified or overridden per each secret.
 * SAFE_NAME (optional) - this parameter can be specified or overridden per each secret.
 * SERVER_IP - to be used in the URL parameter.